JuliaFinance/Instruments.jl/README.md

 [![][travis-s-img]][travis-url] [![][travis-m-img]][travis-url]

-This package provides an interface to be implemented for all financial instruments in JuliaFinance.
+This package provides an abstract interface to be implemented for all financial instruments in JuliaFinance.
 Examples of financial instruments can include cash, stocks, bonds, loans, derivatives, insurance policies, cryptocurrencies, etc.

 ## `Instrument{S,C<:Currency}`